btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-General.md

 ## What if I have a problem with a paid invoice?

 :::tip
-To request a refund from a merchant, please contact the merchant directly!
+To request a refund from a merchant, you must contact the merchant directly!
 BTCPay Server has no relationship to the merchant you purchased the product or service from.
 :::

 BTCPay Server is an open-source self-hosted software stack, not a company.
 The community and contributors behind BTCPay Server have no control over who uses the software or how they use it.